 Sebastian Hiram Shaw was born to the Shaw family, a once-powerful clan that had since fallen from nobility.
-His grandfather, Cornelius Shaw, had belonged to the London Chapter of the Hellfire Club until his death in 1915.
-When he died, his son, Jacob Shaw, coveted his father’s vacant position.
+His grandfather, Cornelius Shaw, belonged to the London Chapter of the Hellfire Club until his death in 1915.
+When Cornelius died, his younger son Jacob Shaw coveted his father’s vacant position over his older brother, Esau.
 Jacob’s ambition soon attracted the attention of a scientist named Dr. Nathanial Essex—a man of many names whose other aliases included Nathan Milbury and, most notably, Mr. Sinister.
-A nefarious geneticist with superhuman abilities gifted to him by the ancient mutant Apocalypse, Essex forcibly tampered with the man’s genes and managed to grant him useful, if unstable, shapeshifting abilities.
-Despite his newfound powers, however, Jacob failed to secure his father's position for himself, despite murdering his brother to get it.
+A nefarious geneticist with superhuman abilities gifted to him by the ancient mutant Apocalypse, Essex forcibly tampered with the Jacob’s genes and managed to grant him useful, if unstable, shapeshifting abilities.
+Even with his newfound powers, however, Jacob failed to secure his father's position for himself, despite murdering his brother to get it.
 He fled England sometime thereafter.
 [X-Men: Hellfire Club #3-4]

-Sinister genetically augmented each of these kids, writing a backup copy of his own DNA onto theirs.
+Sinister genetically altered each of these kids, writing a backup copy of his own DNA onto theirs.
 Referred to as "Project Cronus," a reference to the Greek god who devoured his own children, this scheme provided a failsafe for Sinister: in the event that he were ever to die, his genes would activate within one of the altered children, allowing him to assume control of the subject's body and mind.
-However, because Jacob Shaw was also a carrier of the X-gene, Mr. Sinister took the liberty to perform this same operation on his son, Sebastian, without his father's consent.
-Jacob was horrified when he learned his boss had laid a claim on his son's life.
+However, because Jacob Shaw was also a carrier of the X-Gene, Mr. Sinister took the liberty to perform this same operation on his son, Sebastian, without his father's consent.
+Still, Jacob was a cautious man, suspicious that his employer would lay a claim on his son's life.
 To prevent Mr. Sinister from one day overtaking Sebastian, Jacob stole his employer's notes and reverse-engineered a machine that would protect Sebastian, as long as it were nearby and active.
 He made Sebastian promise to always keep this mysterious machine in his vicinity.
 [X-Men: Legacy (1st series) #211-214]

 Presumably, this violation prompted Jacob to quit working for Dr. Essex.
 He moved his family to a small town outside of Pittsburgh, Pennsylvania, where he got a job as a miner; in just one generation, the Shaw family had fallen from English nobility to the American working class.
 When Sebastian Shaw reached the working age, he took a job in a steel mill, and remained an employee there until after he completed high school.
 In his spare time, Sebastian applied for scholarships so he could attend college.
 He finally got a full scholarship to the Stevens Institute to study engineering.
 Soon after he received the news, however, his father Jacob took ill and died, leaving Sebastian completely on his own.
 Still, Sebastian kept the promise he made to his father, and kept the mysterious machine bequeathed to him nearby at all times.